 I propose that the difficulties animals face in keeping a society intact, exacerbated by divisiveness and inequalities, will suggest insights on the human condition.
 Resolving such questions will require biologists and anthropologists frame their work on sociocultural stability and evolution around problems normally considered the realm of psychology: How do individuals draw on defining traits, including cultures, to recognize their fellows, and what causes this shared identity to fail?

-My research aligns with the Foundation's priorities for cultural evolution, with my thesis, as a biologist, being that we look beyond not just Western cultures but beyond people generally to include animals when considering the forces that allow societies, and their cultures, to flourish.
+My research aligns with the Foundation's priorities for cultural evolution, with my thesis, as a biologist, being that we look beyond not just Western cultures but beyond people generally to include animals when considering the forces that allow societies, and in some species, their cultures, to flourish.
 I will produce scholarly treatises, lead a cross-disciplinary workgroup, lecture academically and to the public, place timely articles in major media outlets, plan my third museum exhibit and begin a fourth book that will evaluate what animal societies intimate about humankind, turning to nature for guidance in managing social divisions and shaping a positive future for ourselves.